This post was most recently updated on March 9th, 2022

 - enjoy a serendipitous moment at the Cafe Sal y Azucar, sipping hot chocolate on a cool foggy morning and listening to “Alone Again (Naturally)” by the Beatles, in Spanish

 We found so many warm and welcoming people in Costa Rica, happy to answer our questions and eager for us to have a good experience in the country they love.
+Be sure to read about our Costa Rica highlights.
 You should definitely drive in Costa Rica to make the most of your time there.
 You won’t regret it!